Ponyo: Plot

-Fujimoto, a once-human wizard, lives underwater with his daughter Brunhilde and her numerous smaller sisters.
+Fujimoto, a misanthropic wizard who was once a human, lives underwater with his daughter Brunhilde and her numerous smaller sisters, who are goldfish-like creatures with human faces.
 While she and her siblings are on an outing with their father in his four-flippered submarine, Brunhilde sneaks off and floats away on the back of a jellyfish.
-After an encounter with a fishing trawler, she becomes trapped in a glass jar and drifts to the shore of a small fishing town where she is rescued by five-year-old boy Sōsuke.
+After an encounter with a fishing trawler, she becomes trapped in a glass jar and drifts to the shore of a small fishing town where she is rescued by a five-year-old boy named Sōsuke.
 While shattering the jar with a rock, Sōsuke cuts his finger.
 Brunhilde licks his blood, healing the wound almost instantly.
 Sōsuke names her Ponyo and promises to protect her.
 Meanwhile, a distraught Fujimoto searches frantically for his lost daughter whom he believes to have been kidnapped.
 He calls his wave spirits to recover her, leaving Sōsuke heartbroken and confused by what happened.

 Ponyo refuses to let her father call her by her birth name, declaring her desire to be a human named Ponyo.
-With magic, she forces herself to grow leg- and arm-like appendages and start changing into a human, a power granted to her by Sōsuke's human blood that she licked.
-Fujimoto forces her to change back into her true form and leaves to summon Ponyo's mother, Gran Mamare.
+She magically begins changing into a human, a power granted to her by Sōsuke's human blood that she licked.
+Fujimoto forces her back into her true form and leaves to summon Ponyo's mother, Gran Mamare.
 Meanwhile, Ponyo, with the help of her sisters, breaks away from her father and inadvertently uses his magic to make herself human.
 The huge amount of magic that she releases into the ocean causes an imbalance in nature, resulting in a tsunami.
 Ponyo goes back to Sōsuke, who is amazed and overjoyed to see her.
 His mother, Lisa, allows her to stay at their house.
 Lisa leaves after the tsunami subsides to check up on the residents of the nursing home where she works, promising Sōsuke that she will return home as soon as possible.